 This tactic is usually smart, since workers with a financial stake in the company are more loyal to it.
 Option pool shares are also effective in luring top talent away from other companies.
 Startups usually can't compete with the salaries offered by established corporations.
 By offering stock from the option pool, they persuade good employees that joining a new business will pay more over time.

 A potential investor can determine how much of a company they'll own.
 Determining the cost of capital is a simple calculation.
 It's the owner's investment divided by the post-money valuation.
 With this knowledge, an investor can decide whether the cost to buy a portion of the company is a worthwhile endeavor.

 If you need help with pre-money valuation, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.